DataBranner/AlgorithmPlay/python_anagrams/README.md

 ### Decisions

  1. Data file in `DATA/`.
+Unlike the example in the statement of the problem, this version does not accept a source dictionary file on the command line.
- 1. I find two words containing hyphens, so all words must be compared in a "cleaned" version only — stripped of hyphens and made lower-case.
+ 1. I find two words containing hyphens in my dictionary file, so all words must be compared in a "cleaned" version only — stripped of hyphens and made lower-case.
 But words found to be anagrams must still be added in their original, uncleaned forms, i.e, with any hyphens and with original capitalization.
  1. Please introspect to see a few optional arguments to `main()`.

 ### Timing